Polymerization

 - Methacrylamide MAA

-The Measuring Device LiquiSonic® enables the monitoring and control of different reactions, especially in batch processes.
-Depending on the method and process fluid, catalytic and enzymatic reactions as well as polymerizations, crystallization, and mixing processes can be optimized and the quality of the final product ensured.
+The measuring device LiquiSonic® enables monitoring and control of various reactions, especially in batch processes.
+Depending on the method and process liquid, catalytic and enzymatic reactions as well as polymerizations, crystallizations, and mixing processes can be optimized, ensuring the quality of the final product.

-For monomer-polymer systems, it is generally true that the differences in sound velocity between monomer and polymer are primarily determined by the chain length and the degree of branching and cross-linking.
+For monomer-polymer systems, it generally applies that the differences in sound velocity between monomer and polymer are primarily determined by chain length and the degree of branching and cross-linking.

 The table shows that the differences in sound velocity between monomer and polymer, and thus between the start and end of the polymerization reaction, are very large.